Tokyo Train and Subway Guide

 - Tokyu Setagaya from Sangen-Jaya to Shimo-Takaido to the west.

-From the airports, the options are quite specific.
-So we are writing two dedicated guides:
+From the airports, the options are quite specific, so we have assembled two dedicated guides:

 Fares, cards and passes

-A ticket costs from ¥130 (~US$ 1.30) but, as you pay for the distance covered or the number of stations, there are as many prices as there are possible routes.
+A ticket costs from ¥140 (~US$0.93) but, as you pay for the distance covered or the number of stations, there are as many prices as there are possible routes.
 In Tokyo and its suburbs (except over a very long distance) you cannot book seats, so there is no extra charge on the ticket itself.

-To find out the cost for a particular journey, Hyperdia again gives the most accurate information.
+To find out the cost for a particular journey, you can get the most accurate information thanks to Hyperdia or Japan Travel app by Navitime.
 Please note that children (between 6 and 11 years) generally pay half price.

 You must pay in advance, by selecting the appropriate fare for your destination.
 If you find you haven’t paid enough when you arrive you can pay the difference at similar machines (called のりこし精算機 norikoshi-seisanki or fare adjustment machines) before going through the exit gates.